Piercy History, Family Crest & Coats of Arms

 - Marge Piercy (b.
 1936), American poet, novelist, and social activist, best known for her New York Times bestseller Gone to Soldiers

-- Willis Duff Piercy (1874-1918), American Democrat politician, Member of Illinois State Senate; Alternate Delegate to Democratic National Convention from Illinois, 1916
+- Willis Duff Piercy (1874-1918), American Democratic Party politician, Member of Illinois State Senate; Alternate Delegate to Democratic National Convention from Illinois, 1916

-- William B. Piercy Jr., American Democrat politician, Delegate to Democratic National Convention from California, 1956
+- William B. Piercy Jr., American Democratic Party politician, Delegate to Democratic National Convention from California, 1956

 - Henry C. Piercy, American Republican politician, Candidate for U.S. Representative from New York 11th District, 1904